The mission driven institution has had eight leaders in its 101-year history.

-S. Elizabeth A. Hill ’64, C.S.J., J.D., presided over major expansion at SJC Brooklyn and SJC Long Island, including construction of the new Hill Center athletic facility in Brooklyn and the Business Technology Center in Patchogue.
+S. Elizabeth A. Hill ’64, C.S.J., J.D., presided over major expansion at our Brooklyn and Long Island campuses, including construction of the new Hill Center athletic facility in Brooklyn and the Business Technology Center in Patchogue.

 S. George Aquin O’Connor, C.S.J., Ph.D.

 The College’s longest serving president, S. George Aquin O’Connor, C.S.J., Ph.D., spearheaded a dramatic curriculum overhaul and the establishment of the Long Island Campus.